Code-Institute-Submissions/safetree/README.md

 **Bug:** Users in the Slack #peer-code-review channel who were using Safari said no images were displaying on the website.
 It appeared to be a compatibility issue with .webp images

 **Fix:** On examination, my resized .jpg files were actually _smaller_ than the .webp files, and (despite the Lighthouse warnings that I should serve images in next-gen format) were resulting in a _quicker_ largest contentful paint time.
 Thus, rather than impelment .jpg files as a fallback, I replaced all .webp files with their .jpg counterparts.
+I followed [this guide](https://help.nexcess.net/74176-mysql-database-management/how-to-optimize-jpegs-pngs-and-gifs-from-the-cli) to use jpegoptim to optimise my jpg images.

 ---